robinAZERTY/Optimization/README.md

 why ?
 -----
-Imagine you have a function that have to be configured with a lot of parameters.
+Imagine you have a function that has to be configured with a lot of parameters.
 There is only one combination of parameters that will give you the best result.
-The problem is that you don't know what is the best combination of parameters.
+The problem is that you don't know what the best combination of parameters is.
 You can try a lot of combinations and see which one is the best.
 But it will take a lot of time.
 So you can use an optimization algorithm to find the best combination of parameters.

-one real example
+One real example
 ----------------
-I buid theses libraries with one goal in mind.
-One of my projects is to build inertial navigation system (INS) with several sensors : accelerometers, gyroscopes, [...] and magnetometers.
-One part consist of calibrating the sensors.
+I built these libraries with one goal in mind: to build an inertial navigation system (INS) using several sensors, including accelerometers, gyroscopes, and magnetometers.
+One part of this process involves calibrating the sensors.

-For the magnetometers, we know the magnetic field vector is constant at a constant place.
-So we must be able to aquire mesurements of a vector wich have the same lenght at each time.
-In other words, no mater in what direction the sensor is pointing, the vector must have the same lenght.
-If we plot a lot of points constructed by x, y and z composants, we must have a sphere.
+For magnetometers, we know that the magnetic field vector is constant at a fixed location, so we must be able to measure a vector with the same length each time, regardless of the sensor's orientation.
+This means that if we plot a lot of points constructed by x, y, and z components, we should get a sphere.

-However, the sensor is not perfect and they are distortions blamming the environment (electronics).
-For the X axis, the gain can be diferent to 1 and the offset can be deferent to 0.
-The effect is that the sphere is not centered on the origin and it is not a perfect sphere.
-It looks like a ellipsoid.
-But that's not it.
-X, Y and Z sensors are not perfectly orthogonal.
-The rotation matrix (3 by 3) quantify these disalignment.
-The ellispoid is turned.
+However, the sensors are not perfect and are affected by distortions in the environment (e.g., electronics).
+For the X axis, the gain may be different from 1 and the offset may be different from 0.
+This causes the sphere to be off-center and not perfectly spherical, resembling an ellipsoid.
+Additionally, the X, Y, and Z sensors are not perfectly orthogonal, so the rotation matrix (a 3x3 matrix) quantifies these misalignments.
+As a result, the ellipsoid is rotated.

-Finaly, we have 3*2+3*3=15 parameters to find each time we want to calibrate the sensor.
-Good lock for find the best combination of parameters by hand.
-We can also use the least square method.
-But gradient descent is very interesting and polyvalent.
-It can be used for a lot of different problems.
+In total, we have 3*2+3*3=15 parameters to find every time we want to calibrate the sensor.
+It would be challenging to find the best combination of parameters by hand, so we can use the least square method or gradient descent, which is a versatile and useful optimization algorithm that can be applied to many different problems.